AdreanRamires/Github-User-Repos-Widget/README.md

 # Github User Repo Widget

-### This widget will provide Github user repositories with additional information for each one of them :
+### This widget will find and display all public repositories of a specific Github user.

+#### Information displayed for each repository :

 - Name
 - Description
 - Date of creation